Local Housing Statistics

 About the metrics

-The Housing Register is a part of the Public Housing Register(external link).
-The Public Housing Register is made up of the Housing Register and the Transfer Register.
+The Housing Register is a part of the Social Housing Register(external link).
+The Social Housing Register is made up of the Housing Register and the Transfer Register.

-The severe housing needs metrics featured in Local Housing Statistics include:
+The severe housing needs metric featured in Local Housing Statistics includes:

-• the number of people on the Housing Register within the selected area.
-Each application is made by an individual but represents a household living in the area that has applied for, been found eligible, and is in need of a public home.
+- the number of people on the Housing Register within the selected area.
+Each application is made by an individual but represents a household living in the area that has applied for, been found eligible, and is in need of a social home.

-• the number of people severely housing deprived per 10,000 population of the selected area.
-This metric considers the total population in the selected area, divides that 10,000 and divides that by the total number of people estimated as severely housing deprived by the Severe Housing Deprivation Estimate for the selected area.
-Severely deprived is indicated by the sum of the number of households that either live "without shelter", live in "temporary accommodation", or live in "shared accommodation".
+- the number of people severely housing deprived per 10,000 population of the selected area.
+This metric considers the total population in the selected area, divides that 10,000 and divides that by the total number of people estimated as severely housing deprived by the severe housing deprivation estimate for the selected area.
+Severely deprived is indicated by the sum of the number of households that either live "without shelter", live in "temporary accommodation", live in "shared accommodation", or live in "uninhabitable housing".

 Find out more about the Housing Register(external link)